jlord/sheetsee.js/readme.md

  I'm building the changes to sheetsee.js.
 Through a Knight-Mozilla Open News Grant I'll be making lots of improvements and working with WBEZ to make a sheetssee awesome.
 Newness will include: stripping it of all CfA project-specific idiosyncrasies and making it really easy to understand and stand up, more out of the box vizualization options, sortable tables of data, data caching and documentation galore!

- This branch will remain for now and branch `twoOh` will be the working one I'll be making updates on.
+ This branch will remain for now and branch `twoOh` will eventually have the new client-side version on it.
+I'm also working on a server-side version which, for now is here: [github.com/jllord/sheetsee-cache](http://github.com/jllord/sheetsee-cache).

  Woo!